thekelvinliu/generator-espress/README.md

 ### install
 simply run the following to install via [npm](https://www.npmjs.com/):
 ```
-npm i -g yo gulp-cli bower generator-es6-express
+npm i -g yo gulp-cli bower generator-espress
 ```

 ### generating!
-once installed, simply do `yo es6-express`, and you'll be on your way to building your next project!
+once installed, simply do `yo espress`, and you'll be on your way to building your next project!

 ### structure
 all of your source code goes in the `src` folder.